Free Business Review

 While these insolvency tests can determine whether your company is technically insolvent, there are other warning signs that you should be on the lookout for.
 It is likely that your company is insolvent, or is at risk of becoming so, if:

-Insolvency does not mean it is the end for your company, but you have to take swift and decisive action if you want to maximise the changes of turning the situation around.
+Insolvency does not mean it is the end for your company, but you have to take swift and decisive action if you want to maximise the chances of turning the situation around.
 Without professional intervention, it is likely the situation will only get worse, making any turnaround effort even more difficult.
 Not only that, but you are also putting your own position at risk by continuing to trade a company you know to be insolvent.

 In many cases, once you know your company is insolvent, you will need to cease trading immediately in order to protect your creditors.
 However, in some cases it may be determined that allowing operations to continue in the short-term may be of benefit to outstanding creditors.
 The only person who can make this decision is a licensed insolvency practitioner and it is vital you seek this expert advice before making any decision as to the future of your insolvent company.